gvwilson/sensibleadventures/iffy/iffy.md

 as Zuko proclaimed his love for Princess Leia while his boyfriend Aang raced to free Elsa from the Terminator.
-Two bald women who might have been twins but were probably just clones wheeled a cartful of blankets woven from tweaked moss past two men arguing beside another cart piled high with curved sheets of diamond that cast crisp rainbows on the ground.
+Two bald women who might have been twins but were probably just clones wheeled a cartful of tweaked moss blankets past two men arguing beside another cart piled high with curved sheets of spun glass that cast crisp rainbows on the ground.
 The smell of soy being fried in ginger mixed with the wet steamy warmth from rice cookers, the salty tang of seaweed soup, and the heavy mug of people who spent most of their lives wrapped in warm clothing.